Film research and cinema studies guide

 Screenshot of search: Judy Davis with search option: articles.
 Results: over 3000 records found.

 Screenshot of filters option relating to pictures.
-Removing pictures from active filters can assist with searching for moviesFor a broad search use Motion picture* Australia*.
+Removing pictures from active filters can assist with searching for moviesFor a broad search for Australian film or cinema use the words Motion picture* Australia*.
 Using "Australian film" may bring up many general photographs unrelated to movies (as the term film is often used in relation to camera stock).

 To avoid getting pictures limit results by using search filter function and removing the Pictures resource type from the search parameters under 'Refine results by'.